 We have 16 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Learning Center Experience

 This uplifting video features graduates from the 1940s to the present sharing heartfelt stories of success at Kaplan University.
-This is a test for the 4 lines of text in the rotating hero banner.

 In 1938, Stanley H. Kaplan believed that everyone deserved an education and started offering tutoring services to those eager to expand their opportunities.